miyukiproject/yukigo/README.md

 parse: (code: string) => AST;
 ```

-The package `@yukigo/ast` has all the current supported AST nodes.
+The package `yukigo-core` has all the current supported AST nodes.
 For the grammar, you can use a tool like Jison or Nearley.

 Here's a tutorial for implementing a small custom language.
-TODO: Link docs